 However, it seems that it is a combination of Native American, Anglo-Saxon, and Germanic month names which gave birth to the names commonly used for the Full Moon today.

 According to some sources, the Full Moon for November is named after beavers because this is the time they become particularly active building their winter dams in preparation for the cold season.
 The beaver is mainly nocturnal, so they keep working under the light of the Full Moon.

 Beavers make dams of wood and mud.
 In the middle, they build dome-shaped homes called lodges with underwater entrances.
 Beavers continue to grow throughout their lives, and so do their teeth.
 They constantly gnaw on wood, but because the enamel in a beaver's incisors contains iron, their front teeth never wear down.

 There used to be more than 60 million North American beavers.
 However, because people have hunted them for fur and their glands for medicine, among other reasons, the beaver population has declined to around 12 million.

 Frost or Mourning Moon

-Other names for the November Full Moon are Frost Moon, Trading Moon, and Snow Moon, although this is more common for the February Full Moon, while Oak Moon can be the either the Full Moon in November or December, depending on which source you use.
+Other names for the November Full Moon are Frost Moon, Trading Moon, and Snow Moon, although the latter is more common for the February Full Moon, while Oak Moon can be either the Full Moon in November or December, depending on which source you use.

 Traditionally, the last Full Moon before the winter solstice has also been named Mourning Moon.
 The astronomical seasons do not match up with the lunar months.
 Therefore, the month of the Mourning Moon varies.
 Some years, the Mourning Moon is in November, while other years, it is in December.

 Beaver Moon 2019

 Times for Beaver Moon can vary by time zone.
-Dates are based on the local time in Washington DC.
+Dates are based on the local time in Boston.
 Change location